1. Home

 Headroom for FPIs

 Following the mega-merger, the FPI holding in the amalgamated entity would be 66%.
 This means foreign investors will have additional 10% headroom in the merged entity.
 A stock requires a 15% stake scope for foreign investors to be part of the MSCI index.
+Inclusion in the MSCI index is expected to bring 5 Billion dollars for the counter with over 10% weight.
+Counter means stock in investing parlance.

 Will the merger be a smooth sail?